Importance of Dassera (Vijayadashami)

 On this day, all Shraddhavans perform the ‘Vijayopasana’ as per the guidance of Sadguru Aniruddha.
 It is on this day that the weapons which are a part of the ‘Ancient Indian Martial Arts’, that are being revived by Sadguru Aniruddha are worshipped.
 These weapons include the ‘Mudgal’, ‘Fari’, ‘Gada’(Mace), ‘Jodkathi’, ‘Lathi’, ‘Kathi’, etc.

 The mantra, ‘Om Samarthyasindhu Mahabalotkata Shree Aniruddhaya Namah |’- and gajar of Shree Swami Samarth of Akkalkot is chanted along with other hymns.

 Dassera (Vijayadashami) Pujan to be performed at home

-We create our own destiny.
+We create our destiny.
 And the energy required to do so comes from these symbols.
-The unison of the pujan of love done with knowledge and that of knowledge with love, is nothing but the pujan (worship) of these two symbols.
+The union of the pujan of love done with knowledge and that of knowledge with love is nothing but the pujan (worship) of these two symbols.

 Click here to read this article in